+During the post-World War II period, American businesses expanded into the global marketplace.
+Globalization became normal as more and more countries bought and sold goods with other countries and began to rely on each other more and more.
 Other nations needed goods and services to rebuild.
 This led to a period of economic success that changed life in the United States.
 During the 1950s and 1960s, recessions (a slowing down of a nation's economy) were brief and mild.

-Section 1: The Industrial Democracies (cont.)
 As Americans prospered, they left the cities to live in the suburbs.
 This trend is called suburbanization and is the opposite of urbanization (when people move to cities from the countryside).
 Also, job opportunities in the Sunbelt (the southern U.S.) attracted many people to that region.

-Section 1: The Industrial Democracies (cont.)
 By the 1970s, however, a political crisis in the Middle East made Americans aware of their dependence on imported oil.
 The price of oil and gas rose substantially, which meant that people had less money to buy other products.
 The decades of prosperity ended in 1974 with a serious recession.